About The Banner School

 The Banner School has long been recognized as a community partner and has strong community connections.
 We instill the value of service to others in our program throughout the school and strive to provide students with opportunities to participate in charitable activities.
 Students participate in an annual Walk for the Homeless here on campus; the National Junior Honor Society sponsors clothing, food, and toy drives twice a year.
 Middle School students help serve lunch to hundreds of guests at the Frederick Rescue Mission monthly, various classes write to soldiers stationed overseas, and groups of students design holiday wreaths for the Frederick Arts Council’s annual Festival of the Greens.
 The school itself provides performance space to local charitable organizations, hosts Frederick’s Relay for Life each year, and organizes other events to benefit the community.

-Founded in 1982 with the express purpose of providing Frederick County with its first and only non-sectarian independent school, a unique status that the school still retains, The Banner School has a commitment to diversity and inclusiveness, both stated and in practice, with regard to the students and families that it serves, its faculty and staff, its Board of Trustees, and its educational program.
+Founded in 1982 with the express purpose of providing Frederick County with its first and only non-sectarian non-profit independent school, a unique status that the school still retains, The Banner School has a commitment to diversity and inclusiveness, both stated and in practice, with regard to the students and families that it serves, its faculty and staff, its Board of Trustees, and its educational program.
 The Banner School Mission specifically refers to the school’s “diverse community of learners,” a community that includes diversity in all of its many forms and interpretations, from student abilities and learning styles, interests and talents, and tastes and preferences to ethnic and racial, familial and social, political and religious, and economic backgrounds.
 The Banner School’s efforts to ensure both cultural and economic diversity translates into 25% of the student population falling into a minority group category and well over 10% of the annual operating budget earmarked for financial aid.
 As the Mission Statement concludes, the school “motivates students to become responsible citizens who lead by example,” and we sincerely believe that citizenship requires leaders to have an understanding of and respect for the rich diversity of the world’s people and their countless perspectives and experiences.
-The school likewise values and supports the diversity among its other constituents, including employees and the Board of Trustees, diversity that includes such elements as age, gender, race and ethnicity, wealth, and culture.
+The school likewise values and supports the diversity among its other constituents, including employees and the Board of Trustees; a diversity that includes such elements as age, gender, race and ethnicity, wealth, and culture.